AreJohn/HR-Analysis-of-Employee-Absenteeism/README.md

 FROM Absenteeism
 WHERE Health_Status IN( 'Over weight', 'Obese')
 ```
-Employees that are overweight and obese reported absent 338 times.
-Employees reported absent around 55.22% of times.
+**Employees that are overweight and obese reported absent 338 times, accounting for 55.22% of of total absences..**

 ##### 10. Which employee is a drinker, smoker and overweight?
 ```sql